learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 2. In Xcode, in the top bar to the right of the Run button (the one shaped like a triangular Play button), change the target from Runner to UnityFramework.
 Then press ⌘+B to build UnityFramework.
 Then do the same for the Unity-iPhone target.
 Finally, change back to the Runner target and attempt to build again.
 3. See https://stackoverflow.com/questions/29500227/getting-error-no-such-module-using-xcode-but-the-framework-is-there

+## Undefined symbol: _FlutterEmbedUnityIos_sendToFlutter

+You have forgotten to add the linker flag to Unity-IPhone, one of the iOS setup steps which are required to be done every time you export your Unity project

+## ERROR: could not open UnityFramework.framework/Data/Managed/Metadata/global-metadata.dat, IL2CPP initialization failed

+You have forgotten to change the target membership of the Data folder in Unity-IPhone, one of the iOS setup steps which are required to be done every time you export your Unity project

 # Plugin developers / contributors